 John Brown White papers

 John Brown White was an educator and Wake Forest College president.
-He was appointed interm president of the college in 1838 and later became acting president from 1848 to 1853.
-During his tenure, White became increasingly vocal about his opposition to the purchase and enslavement of Africans, causing disagreement among the College Board of Trustees members.
+He was appointed interim president of the college in 1838 and later became acting president from 1848 to 1853.
 White resigned his position in 1853.
 This collection contains biographical information about John Brown White as well as genealogical information about the White family.
 Also present is a photograph of White and correspondence (1835-1869).